-It's important to fill out a membership form for the Centre for Aboriginal Student Services (CASS) as it gives you access to the services CASS offers such as the Elders program, writing instruction, access to computers and printing services, cultural programming and you will be added to the CASS Student listserv.
+It's important to fill out a membership form for the Centre for Indigenous Student Services (CISS) as it gives you access to the services CISS offers such as the Elders program, writing instruction, access to computers and printing services, cultural programming and you will be added to the CISS Student listserv.

-Becoming a member will also give you passcard access to CASS using your YU card.
-CASS access hours are from 8:30am-9:00pm Monday to Thursday and 8:30am-4:30pm on Friday.
+Becoming a member will also give you passcard access to CISS using your YU card.
+CISS access hours are from (closed until further notice) 8:30am-9:00pm Monday to Thursday and 8:30am-4:30pm on Friday.
 Becoming a member also provides you with access to Skennen’kó:wa Gamig through your YU card.

 To have access to these spaces you need to fill out the following 3 forms online:

-- Access card form for the Centre for Aboriginal Student Services (CASS)
+- Access card form for the Centre for Indigenous Student Services (CISS)

 - Access card form for Skennen’kó:wa Gamig

 PLEASE NOTE: It could take up to a week (or two weeks) before your access card is active.
 If after a week your YU card still isn't giving you access to CISS or Skennen’kó:wa Gamig please contact Nancy at firstname.lastname@example.org

 Links to forms: